Audit report of emails with Specific File attachment Extension In Microsoft 365

 • Export Summary – Summary of the Content search report.

-• manifest.xml – Contains information about each item which was included in the search results.
+• manifest.xml – Contains information about each item included in the search results.

 • Results.csv – Detailed information about each email.
-This report is helpful as it helps in tracking the emails in users inbox.
-Results.csv file contains below columns:
+This report is helpful as it helps in tracking the emails in the user’s inbox.
+Results.csv file contains the following columns:

 • ExportedItem Id